learn-co-curriculum/ruby-arguments-readme/README.md

 say_x_times(10)
 # > Will print "Hello" 10 times.
-# Since x is required and phrased is optional, ruby assumes that 10 is the
+# Since x is required and phrase is optional, ruby assumes that 10 is the
 # value for the required argument, x, and not the optional argument, phrase.

 say_x_times("I can code", 10)